Not too long ago, you needed to live in your hometown to organize your class reunion. Not true anymore. Class reunion planning is easy today.

 Before you can make the decision as to where you want to hold you class reunion, decide what type of an event you want.

-• Looking for a single event at a nice local restaurant or a facility with a group event room?
+• Are you looking for a single event at a nice local restaurant or a facility with a group event room?

 • Does your local country club host non-member events?

-• Someone own a lakeside retreat with an outside picnic pavilion?
+• Perhaps someone own a lakeside retreat with an outside picnic pavilion?

-• Prefer to rent a pavilion at a city or county park?
+• Would you prefer something more casual, like renting a pavilion at a city or county park?

-• Want to coordinate multiple events all over town?
+• Any interest in coordinating multiple events all over town?

-Over the years the type of event and where it may be held may change as class member’s financial situations change.
+Over the years the type of event and where it could be held may change as class member’s financial situations change.

 Typically the less expensive venues will require more volunteers during the event.
 For instance a city or county park may be an inexpensive venue.
 Realize the food choices can range from hiring a local caterer to asking everyone to bring a dish to the reunion committee buying food in quantity from a local grocer and asking those with grilling experience to man the open flame.